ztotta/the-gif-that-keeps-on-gifing/README.md

 Our top challenges included:

-- sending data to and from our Mongo database and the Giphy API using a mix of AJAX and HTTP requests, and then populating that data onto the Results page timeline in the correct order
+- sending data to and from our Mongo database and the Giphy API using a mix of AJAX and HTTP requests, and then populating that data onto the Results page timeline in the correct order.
+This required writing a Promise.all that gathers the asynchronous responses into one array so that they can then be sorted into the correct order again by their index property

 - generating unique, functional URLs that can be shared with non-logged-in users